dantaayy/choreo-capstone/README.md

 ## Features

 - Get ALL Accounts
-- Filter Accounts by any column
+- Filter Accounts by id, name or email
 - Get accounts OVER $2500 account balance
 - Get accounts BELOW $2500 account balance
 - Create a new Account/Client
-- Update an existing client
+- Update an existing Account/Client
-- Delete an account by ID
+- Delete an Account/Client by ID
-- Add watched purchases to an account purchase list
+- Add purchases to an account purchase list

 ---